Egypt Heritage Road Trip

 About This Trip

-Explore the heritage of Egypt on this 10-day road trip.
+On this 10-day tour of ancient Egypt.
 You will have an experienced private driver and personal Egyptologist guide taking you to trace the history of this Land of the Pharaohs.
-After exploring Cairo's iconic sites like the Pyramids of Giza and the Egyptian Museum, you will fly to Aswan, where your road trip starts.
-Driving along the bank of the Nile River to Luxor, you will see some of the country's most ancient sites, like the Philae Temple, Abu Simbel Temples, Temple of Kom Ombo, Valley of the Kings, and so on.
+Besides exploring Cairo's iconic sites like the Pyramids of Giza and the Grand Egyptian Museum, you will take an excursion to the Step Pyramid in Saqqara (the oldest pyramid in Egypt).
+Then, fly to Aswan, where your road trip starts.
+Driving along the bank of the Nile River to Luxor, you will see some of the country's most historical sites, like the Philae Temple, Abu Simbel Temples, Temple of Kom Ombo, Valley of the Kings, and so on.

 Itinerary Summary